Logo - The Possums baby and toddler sleep program.

 Unlike early intervention programs derived from social communication models, NDC does not instruct parents to avoid intrusiveness or directiveness, which may inadvertently communicate assumptions of parental incompetence and may also increase parental anxiety.

-Similarly, NDC also does not employ tools such as the Neonatal Observation Scale to teach parents about their infant’s behavioral repertoire and communication competence in the first six months of life.112
+Similarly, NDC also does not employ tools such as the Neonatal Observation Scale to teach parents about their infant’s behavioral repertoire and communication competence in the first six months of life, which also inadvertently communicate assumptions of parental incompetence.3 NDC acknowledges that there is a place for the NBO in consultations with carefully selected, vulnerable families, but that the majority of families require help to remove the clinical barriers to enjoying interactions with their little one, rather than demonstrations that their infant is capable of sensitive to-and-fro communication.

-NDC does, however, aim to address the barriers to enjoyable parent-infant communication, by offering effective, evidence-based strategies for helping with feeding or breastfeeding problems, crying and fussing, sleep concerns, an infant's sensory motor needs, and supporting parent emotional wellbeing and mental health.
+NDC aims to address these barriers to enjoyable parent-infant communication, by offering effective, evidence-based strategies for helping with feeding or breastfeeding problems, crying and fussing, sleep concerns, an infant's sensory motor needs, and supporting parent emotional wellbeing and mental health.

 NDC assumes parental competence

-Instead, NDC educates parents about the benefits of reciprocity chains, and encourages enjoyment of the baby.
+Instead, NDC educates parents about building moments of shared attention, regularly making the time for being present to their little one in to and fro communications.
+NDC encourages enjoyment of the baby.
 NDC proposes that parental competence and evolutionary drive for enjoyment of the baby will emerge in families once disruptive sociocultural and clinical advice are removed, underlying clinical problems are identified and repaired, and the importance of satisfying and socially engaged days outside the home explained.

 References